Updated – Originally published June 30, 2022

 Giving children the freedom to roam can be scary: What if they get hurt or lost?
 What if other kids or adults harm them?
-Every parent experiences these fears, knowing what is best for their child.
+As parents, we know the risks.
+But we also remember what it felt like to ride bikes until the streetlights came on, explore the woods behind a friend’s house, or buy a candy bar with our own money.

 What is Independent Play?